YordanGeorgiev/qto/doc/md/devops_guide_doc.md

     # and verify
     clear ; git log --pretty --format='%h %ae %<(15)%an ::: %s

-### 4.2.
+### 5.2.
 Aim for traceability between user-stories, requirements, features and functionalities
 Once the issues are defined and you start working on your own branch which is named by the issue-id aim to map one on one each test in your code with each listed requirement in confluence and / or JIRA.

-### 4.3.
+### 5.3.
 Zero tolerance for bugs, especially crashes
 As soon as bugs are identified and reproduceable, register them as issues and resolve them with prio ( aka priority ) 1.
 After resolution, think about the root cause of the bug, the mear fact that the bug occurred tells that something in the way of working has to be improved , what ?!
 Bugs are like broken windows the more you have them the faster the value of your building will be down to zero.

-### 4.4.
+### 5.4.
 ALWAYS Start with a test unit creation
 Do not ever never write code without starting first the unit test on how-to test the code.
 Period.
 This is he only way to avoid braking old functionalities when the application code base grows larger.
 Each time a new bug is found fix it by adding new Unit Test!

-### 4.5.
+### 5.5.
 Branch for COMMON development - dev
 No code should be merged into the development branch without broad testing coverage and approval from the owner of the instance - as the owner of the instance is at the end responsible personally for the whole instance, since once a change has been merged to develop it must pass as quickly as possible to tst, prd and master.
+Each developer committing to the development branch MUST rebase as frequently as possible from the dev branch to avoid time waste aligning the feature branches to the common dev branch.

+    # qto explicitly avoids the usage of the develop branch, because qto deployment and release process IS DIFFERENT
+    git rebase -i dev

-### 4.6.
+### 5.6.
 Integration testing in the tst branch
 The tst branch is dedicated for integration testing of all the tests, the deployment, performance testing and configuration changes.
 Should you need to perform bigger than a small hotfix changes you must branch the tst branch into a separate dev--feature branch and re-run the integration testing and approval all over.
 At the end all the integration tests should be behind this shell call.

     bash src/bash/qto/qto.sh -a run-integration-tests

-### 4.7.
+### 5.7.
 Production in the prd branch
 The prd branch is the one deployed to the production environment.
 This code is NOT straight merged into the master branch , but after certain time depending on the dynamic of the tool with bugless operation merged.

+### 5.8.
+Deployment to the cloud
+//

-### 4.8. master branch - the single truth for current stable version of the software
+### 5.9. master branch - the single truth for current stable version of the software
 Once the business has approved a new version - it should be moved to the master branch and all other branches including the separate feature branches MUST be REBASED ( and NOT MERGED !!! ) from the master branch to accommodate any hotfixes, configuration related adjustments or quick bug fixes detected in production only.

-## 5. SOURCE CODE STYLING
+## 6. SOURCE CODE STYLING
 This section is going to be the one to be debated and hated the most ...

-### 5.1.
+### 6.1.
 Spaces and not tabs

-### 5.2.
+### 6.2.
 Perl source code styling

-#### 5.2.1.
+#### 6.2.1.
 Spacing after variable asignments
 You might want to use spacing after variable assignments if you have a lot of variables assigned ... it improves the readability of the code ....

-#### 5.2.2.
+#### 6.2.2.
 Set 3 spaces for a tab
 Why ????!!!!!
 Because 2 is too little and 4 is too much and line legth of 80 to 100 is too small to be wasted or packed with too much stuff ...
 Also 3 is a magical number ...

-#### 5.2.3.
+#### 6.2.3.
 Empty lines
 Empty lines improve readability, when used in a standard way:
 Use 2 empty lines between functions and 1 empty line between logical blocks within functions.

-## 6. WAY OF WORKING
-This section describes the way of working within a team working on the qto project.
-The work on the qto project is conducted by using the Scrum methodology, thus the Scrum

-### 6.1.
-Chat / IRC
-Should you want a quicker respond than 2 hours use a chat tool.
-Do not expect people to answer you straight away, it takes 5 to 20 min to reach the most productive flow state, thus not answering your question might be the more productive option from the point of view of the organisation.

-### 6.2.
-Definition of Done
-Each issue must have a tangible artifact.
-An issue without tangible artifact is a thought thrown in the air.
-The DoD must be iterated and updated during each Sprint Review.

-### 6.3.
-E-mail communication
-Do not use e-mail communication for code style, testing, developing etc. Issues which could be achieved with the code review interface of the source code management system.
-Before writing an e-mail think first could you find a way to avoid writing it at all.
-Do not expect answer of your e-mail within 2 hours.
-Use e-mail when you have to get an written evidence on agreed matters, which might cause later on discussions.

-### 6.4.
-Issues management
-At the end of the month you should move the completed issues to the yearly_issues table as follows:

-    psql -d tst_qto -c "
-    INSERT INTO yearly_issues
-    ( guid  , id  , type  , category  , status  , prio  , name  , description  , owner  , update_time)
-    SELECT
-    guid  , id  , type  , category  , status  , prio  , name  , description  , owner  , update_time
-    FROM monthly_issues WHERE 1=1 and status='09-done'
-    ON CONFLICT (id) DO UPDATE
-    SET
-    guid = excluded.guid ,id = excluded.id ,type = excluded.type ,category = excluded.category ,status = excluded.status ,prio = excluded.prio, name = excluded.name ,description = excluded.description ,owner = excluded.owner ,update_time = excluded.update_time
-    ;
-    "

-### 6.5.
-Documentation
-Undocumented feature is not a feature.